Mir Turab Ali Khan, Salar Jung I: As Regent

 On 26 February 1869, Asaf Jah V died, and his eldest son Mir Mahbub Ali Khan, a boy of two, was crowned as the sixth Nizam.
 Salar Jung, at the insistence of the British government, was associated in the regency along with the principal noble of the state, Shams-ul-Umara.
 In 1881, Shams-ul-Umara died and Salar Jung remained as the sole regent.
-During the lifetime of the Asaf Jah V, Salar Jung was considerably hampered by the Nizam's supervision, but during his tenure as regent, he enjoyed a greater authority.
+During the lifetime of the Asaf Jah V, Salar Jung was considerably hampered by the Nizam's supervision, but during his tenure as regent, he enjoyed greater authority.
 Salar Jung also personally tutored the Nizam on matters of the state.

 In 1868, an attempt was made on Salar Jung's life, on the day of Eid ul-Fitr as he was proceeding towards the Nizam's court.
 Two pistol-shots were fired, of which one injured his attendant, while the other grazed his turban.
 The assassin was immediately captured, and would have been lynched by the crowd, however, Salar Jung forbade any further violence, and asked that he be handed over to the police.
 He sentenced to death by beheading, although Salar Jung himself had appealed for the sentence to be commuted to imprisonment.
 The motive for the crime remains unknown as the assassin never made a confession.

 Sir Salar was created G.C.S.I. on 28 May 1870.
 In 1876, he visited England with the object of obtaining the restoration of Berar.
 Although he was unsuccessful, his personal merits met with full recognition.
 A London journal remarked - "Our guest is the man who, when Delhi had fallen and our power was, for the moment, in the balance, saved Southern India for England".
 He received the honorary degree of D.C.L. from the University of Oxford on 21 June 1876.